one-2/portfolio-site-react/database-design.md

 ### Specify the database requirements.
 Justify your choice.
 I will design the database to the BASE model (basically available, soft state, and eventually consistent), rather than the ACID model, since
 * Availability is a higher priority than consistency.
-* The same data will not be accessed by several users at once in any foreseeable future of this application.
+* The same data will not be accessed by several clients at once in any foreseeable future of this application.
 * Development velocity is a higher priority than data stability.

 ### Choose a technology.
 Justify your choice.
 I will use MongoDB for the database.
 It uses a simple, flexible NoSQL data model.
 I chose MongoDB because